 You will need a passport that is valid for 6 months past the end of your trip, but a visa is not required for tourists who are on trips of less than 90 days.

 Packing light is always best when you’re traveling internationally.
 Make sure to bring copies of your airline tickets, your receipt for the purchase of your airline tickets, and a copy of the front page in your passport.
 It is a good idea to pack loosely fitting clothing that can be easily hand washed, and a 50/50 blend of cotton and polyester.
 You may want to pack a nice outfit for going in to town.
 Women will feel comfortable in a dress or skirt that hits below the knee to show respect to local customs.
 See our packing list for a detailed description of what to bring.

-The currency in Croatia is the Kuna, although some places will accept the Euro, you may be spending a fortune in the exchange rate.
+The currency in Croatia is the Euro.
 You can either exchange currency before you travel or get it from an ATM when you arrive, again watch for the exchange rate.
 Remember, it is never a good idea to keep a lot of cash on you while you are traveling, but in local shops and markets having some Kuna on you is helpful.